Today’s article hosts creatinine, a chemical substance discussed a lot and confused a lot.

 - Limit the salt consumption in meals: causes fluid retention

-- Consumption of large amounts of water: Water fights dehydration, helping the proper functioning of kidneys and entire organism
+- Consumption of large amounts of water: Water fights dehydration, helping the proper functioning of kidneys and of the entire organism

 - Limit dietary protein: In these cases, a great help is to follow a diet program based on the consumption of fruits & vegetables